s14321k/Interview-Qusions-markdowns/Microservice.md

 2. Filter & aggregation in stream API
 3. Why we use microservices
 4. explain gate way (API Gateway) function in micro service.
-- API gateway handles the load for all the services.
+- API gateway handles the load.
+By default it has load balancer.
+In spite of configuring load balancer in the client service, api gate way will handle the load balancing for all the services.
 5. Explain Circuit Breaker in microservice.
+- Has three states,
+   - open - all calls allowed
+   - closed - all calls closed
+   - half- open - only few calls allowed

+- These three can be configured in recilience4j properties
 6. Why MongoDB.
 7. How will you maintain load balance in microservice.
 8. Pre-filter and post-filter